bus-factor/ares/README.md

 # <a name="validation-options"></a>Validation Options

-Validation options may be passed on validator construction:
+Validation options may be passed on validation:

 ```php
 $schema = [];